xiran-yin/CSC207_project/README.md

 - Enter keywords for ingredients to find recipes that match.

-## Future Enhancements
-- Multi-language support for a global audience.
-- Accessibility features, including text-to-speech.
-- Offline mode to save recipes for areas with limited internet connectivity.

 ## Installation
 To set up the Recipe Generator, follow these steps: